rossturk/site/_posts/2010-06-09-what-my-team-does.md

 layout: post
 title: "What is my job?
 A serious video"
 comments: false
-description: "A super weird, short video describing what my team did at Alcatel-Lucent"
+description: "I was asked to make a video explaining what my evangelism team did.
+What I ended up delivering was very, very strange.
+Serves them right."
 keywords: "dummy content"
 type: "video"
 ---